-Before you teach your daughter exactly how to use a tampon, ask her to face the mirror to make the process easy for her.
+Before you teach your daughter exactly how to use a tampon during her menstruation, ask her to face the mirror to make the process easy for her.
 Seeing herself in the mirror will give her a better idea of her anatomy and she will be able to place the tampon better.
 Your daughter has to insert the tampon in the introitus, which may be a little uncomfortable and scary for her at first.
 Make sure you help her calm down first and then help her with it.
 Here is a step by step guide to help on how to teach a teenage girl to use a tampon:

 - Make sure your daughter is standing or sitting in a comfortable position.
 Your daughter may find it easy to use a tampon the first time if she places a leg on the edge of the tub or the toilet seat.
 Another position that your daughter may find comfortable is squatting down.

 - Once your daughter is completely comfortable in the position, ask her to hold the tampon from the middle with her strong hand.
 Tell her to look for the place where the smaller inner tube enters, the larger outer tube.
 She should be able to spot the string and place it in a direction facing away from her body.

 - Ask her to use her other hand to open gently the labia majora or folds around her introitus.
 Once she can do so, ask her to hold the tampon into it.

 - Ask her to push the tampon gently through the opening.
 Using a tampon may be a little uncomfortable for your daughter initially, but tell her that getting stressed or panicking will aggravate her discomfort.
 While pushing the tampon in, ask your daughter to direct it towards her back.